osg-htc/docs/docs/common/yum.md

 For production services, we suggest only changing software versions during controlled downtime.
 Therefore we recommend security-only automatic updates or disabling automatic updates entirely.

-!!! warning
+!!! note
-    CentOS does not support security-only automatic updates.
+    RHEL/CentOS 8 automatic updates are provided in the `dnf-automatic` RPM, which is not installed by default.

 To enable only security related automatic updates:

--   On Enterprise Linux 6, edit `/etc/sysconfig/yum-autoupdate` and set `USE_YUMSEC="true"`
+-   On RHEL 6/SL 6, edit `/etc/sysconfig/yum-autoupdate` and set `USE_YUMSEC="true"`

--   On Enterprise Linux 7, edit `/etc/yum/yum-cron.conf` and set `update_cmd = security`
+-   On RHEL 7/SL 7, edit `/etc/yum/yum-cron.conf` and set `update_cmd = security`

+-   On RHEL 8, edit `/etc/dnf/automatic.conf` and set `upgrade_type = security`

+CentOS 6/7/8 does not support security-only automatic updates;
+doing any of the above steps will prevent automatic updates from happening at all.

 To disable automatic updates entirely:

--   On Enterprise Linux 6, edit `/etc/sysconfig/yum-autoupdate` and set `ENABLED="false"`
+-   On EL6, edit `/etc/sysconfig/yum-autoupdate` and set `ENABLED="false"`

--   On Enterprise Linux 7, run:
+-   On EL7, run:

         :::console
         root@host # service yum-cron stop

+-   On EL8, run:

+        :::console
+        root@host # systemctl disable --now dnf-automatic.timer

 ### Configuring Spacewalk priorities ###